 In December 2018, former United Nations High Commissioner for Human Rights

-Mary Robinson, after meeting Sheikha Latifa in the presence of other family members, said that the princess was now in the loving care of her family.
-Her statement was criticised by human rights groups, who said that Robinson would not have been able to tell in the meeting whether Latifa truly had psychological issues.[108]
-A spokeswoman for ″The Mary Robinson Foundation – Climate Justice″ confirmed that Robinson was approached by Mohammed's wife
+Mary Robinson, after meeting Latifa in the presence of other family members, said that Latifa was now in the care of her family.
+Her statement was criticised by human rights groups, who said that Robinson would not have been able to tell in the meeting whether Latifa truly had psychological issues.[105]
+A spokeswoman for "The Mary Robinson Foundation – Climate Justice" confirmed that Robinson was approached by Latifa's stepmother

-In February 2021 video footage obtained by the BBC shows Sheikha Latifa saying she has been "a hostage" for over a year "with no access to medical help" in "solitary confinement" without access to medical or legal help in a "villa jail" with windows and doors barred shut, and guarded by police.
-The governments of Dubai and the UAE have not responded to requests for comment from the BBC.[113]
-Despite her family's insistence that she has been enjoying time with them at home the past two years, Sheikha Latifa says in the series of videos released by her advocates that she is "a hostage" and fears for her life.
+solitary confinement" without access to medical or legal help in a "villa jail" with windows and doors barred shut, and guarded by police.
+The governments of Dubai and the UAE have not responded to requests for comment from the BBC.[110]
+Despite her family's insistence that she has been enjoying time with them at home the past two years, Latifa says in the series of videos released by her advocates that she is "a hostage" and fears for her life.
 "Every day, I'm worried about my safety in my life.
 I don't really know if I'm going to survive this situation."
 "The police threaten me that they would take me outside and shoot me if I didn't cooperate with them," she said.
-"They also threatened me that I would be in prison my whole life and I'll never see the sun again."[114][115]
+"They also threatened me that I would be in prison my whole life and I'll never see the sun again."[111][112]

 In 2021, investigative reporting into the

-Pegasus spyware found that Latifa's name was added to a list of names that were potential targets of the spyware just days before she was seized by Sheikh Mohammed's commandos on a yacht in an attempt to flee.[116]
+Pegasus spyware found that Latifa's name was added to a list of names that were potential targets of the spyware just days before she was seized by commandos of an unknown country, off the coast of India, while she was aboard a yacht in an attempt to flee Dubai.[113]

-In June 2019 it was reported that one of Sheikh Mohammed's wives, Princess Haya bint Hussein, had fled Dubai and was in
+In June 2019, it was reported that Princess Haya had fled Dubai along with her two children, a son and a daughter, and was in Germany seeking

 Child camel jockeys